 Plum blossoms are a very common motif in kimono designs, Obi (kimono sash), and other Japanese fabrics.
 They are often associated with the concept of maturity and are also represented in many works of art along with the Japanese white-eye and mountain white-eye, two popular local species of birds.

-Japanese plums are not only famous for their flowers, but also for their fruit, the plum called Ume in Japanese.
-These plums have an acid taste and often are prepared as a pickle called Umeboshi to be used in different dishes like Onigiri (rice balls), soups, snacks, candies, or in a very popular liquor called Umeshu (plum liqueur).
+Japanese plums are not only famous for their flowers but also for their fruit, the plum called Ume in Japanese.
+These plums have an acidic flavor and are often prepared as a pickle called Umeboshi, which is used in different dishes like Onigiri (rice balls), soups, snacks, candies, and in a very popular liquor called Umeshu (plum liqueur).

-The colors of the plum flowers are different from sakura flowers.
-They come in a wider range of roses and reds, and from white to vivid fuchsia.
-The petals have a round tip with five or more petals.
-Another characteristic is that the plum flowers grow directly from the branch, not from the stems like Sakura flowers.
+The colors of the plum flowers differ from those of sakura flowers.
+They come in a broader range of shades of roses and reds to white and vivid fuchsia.
+The petals typically have a round tip with five or more petals.
+Another distinguishing characteristic is that plum flowers grow directly from the branches, unlike sakura flowers, which grow from the stems.

 Here are the top spots in Nagoya and the greater Aichi area to see plum blossoms.